Art/Essay Kura: Prophetic Messenger

 - Guide the reader through the hidden story of the contents of the sculpture.

-- Ensure photographic quality of professional studio and portrait images, while also integrating older scanned film and lower quality cell phone images.
+- Ensure photographic quality of professional studio and portrait images while integrating older scanned film and lower-quality cell phone images.

 - Create a double fold-out to show the artist’s complete conceptual notebook.